Zhujiamin97/msDatabase/README.md

 # Usage
 get_t3db(page_num,name,sleep_time)

+start_page_num:The page number you want to start crawling

-page_num:The number of pages you want to crawl
+end_page_num:The page number you want to end the crawl

 name:The class of substance, such as "pollutant"